 The manufacturing industry is not one of the fastest-growing sectors of the US economy.
-In fact, data from the Bureau of Labor Statistics (BLS) suggests that it will shrink by as much as 4% from now until 2024.
-However, the workforces at many production facilities are aging and some estimate that ~10,000 baby boomers are retiring each day.
+In fact, data from the Bureau of Labor Statistics (BLS) predicts little to no growth from now through 2028.
+However, the workforces at many production facilities are aging and approximately 2.7 million baby boomers are expected to retire by 2025.
 This creates a flood of new openings in many senior positions that can be filled by younger workers who have the ambition to take the next step in their manufacturing careers.
 Read on for advice that will help you move up the ladder!

 1. Attend a technical undergraduate program, but follow it up with a business-related graduate degree.
-A 2013 study by Wade McCollin found that professionals in the manufacturing sector with a dual background were 10% more likely to be promoted versus their counterparts with a more limited education history.
-It’s clear that focused training is required, but once you’ve gotten your foot in the door you’ll need to broaden your horizons and acquire the business skills necessary to take on additional duties.
+If your goal is to become a manager or executive, getting an MBA will be worth your while.
+This post-graduate education will give you the skills you need to run a department, division, or entire company.
+More focused technical training is essential to begin your career, but once you’ve gotten your foot in the door you’ll need to broaden your horizons and acquire the business skills necessary to take on additional duties.

 3. Deliver—employees who get results are usually the first to be promoted.
 Being able to identify specific ways you have enhanced operations or positively impacted the company’s bottom line enables you to make a solid case for promotion.
 One area where professionals in manufacturing have an easier time than other fields is quantifying their achievements.
 Since everything from yield to product quality, defects, customer returns, and on-time shipping are tracked so closely in a production environment, you should have no problem compiling a list of measurable accomplishments to wow your superiors.